 The housing situation for most would-be buyers in the UK right now is pretty bleak.
 Particularly for first-time buyers, millions of whom face the prospect of never owning their own home.

-But what’s interesting is how at the opposite end of the spectrum, individuals interested in buying second homes (or holiday homes) are increasingly setting their sights overseas.
-Given the inevitable complications of buying abroad, why are more Brits than ever before considering international property investments?
+But what’s interesting is how, at the opposite end of the spectrum, individuals interested in buying second homes (or holiday homes) are increasingly setting their sights overseas.
+Given the inevitable complications of buying abroad, why are there more Brits than ever before considering international property investments?